micmejia/bible-dump/AMPC/Genesis/Gen 49.md

-And Jacob called for his sons and said, Gather yourselves together [around me], that I may tell you what shall befall you [^a]in the latter _or_ last days.
+And Jacob called for his sons and said, Gather yourselves together [around me], that I may tell you what shall befall you in the latter _or_ last days.